 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by telecommunications line installers and repairers was $54,430 in May 2014.
-The employment of all line installers and repairers is expected to grow by 4% between 2012 and 2022, per the BLS.
+According to the U.S. Bureau of Labor Statistics, the median annual salary earned by line installers and repairers was $52,920, as of May 2015.
+The employment of all line installers and repairers is expected to grow by 6% between 2014 and 2024, per the BLS.